sid802/RotatingDirFileHandler/README.md

 # RotatingFileHander

 Internal RotatingFileHandler from Python's `logging` module.
-This class does exactky the same but puts the rolled over logger files in a target directory.
+This class does exactly the same but puts the rolled over logger files in a target directory.

 Usage example (Full example in example.py file):